-In large seaports, there is a wide variety of departments and teams involved in asset management and operations; Hamburg Port Authority has approximately 1900 employees in total.
-The port has its own surveyor team, which performs regular seabed surveys, as well as surveys on quay walls and structures.
+In large seaports, a wide variety of departments and teams are involved in asset management and operations; Hamburg Port Authority has approximately 1900 employees.
+The port has its own surveyor team, which performs regular seabed surveys and surveys on quay walls and structures.

-To help the asset management department in utilizing the data efficiently, the point cloud data is uploaded to GISGRO online platform for visualization and analysis.
+To help the asset management department utilise the data efficiently, the point cloud data is uploaded to GISGRO online platform for visualisation and analysis.
 Clear visual data of the assets’ condition is a priority for maintenance planning.

 “Our department produces and operates with a range of different types of data: multibeam and laser scans, orthoimages, and 3D reference models.
 For example, earlier we used to deliver underwater structural scan data to our in-house clients in 2D format.
-With GISGRO, we can assist them by enabling the easy access and utilization of different 2D and 3D data in asset management”, says Thomas Thies, Head of Hydrographic Data Collection at HPA.
+With GISGRO, we can assist them by enabling the easy access and utilisation of different 2D and 3D data in asset management”, says Thomas Thies, Head of Hydrographic Data Collection at HPA.

 Instead of just receiving a report with a few snapshots of the data, the 3D survey data saved in an online platform enable following how the possible damage develops, for example.
 This kind of exact information on the structures is essential for efficient predictive maintenance.

 Cloud platform improves the communication between the departments

-One important value of cloud technology is to have an access to the survey data anywhere and anytime.
-For example, in repair and construction projects, asset data can easily be utilized at any time, or shared with the contractor when needed.
+One important value of cloud technology is to have access to survey data anywhere and anytime.
+For example, asset data can easily be utilised at any time in repair and construction projects or shared with the contractor when needed.

 “From our perspective, HPA is a perfect fit for GISGRO.
 We can clearly see the significant effort HPA’s survey department has put into their scan process from the level of details they are able to achieve.
-Next logical step in the organization is to enable easy access, analysis and cross departmental collaboration to exploit all the benefits this data provides”, describes Karri Koistinen, Head of Sales in team GISGRO.
+Next logical step in the organisation is to enable easy access, analysis and cross departmental collaboration to exploit all the benefits this data provides”, describes Karri Koistinen, Head of Sales in team GISGRO.

 +358 44 513 2222